lostsolution/optimistron/README.md

     );
 ```

 `selectOptimistic` replays transitions on every call — wrap with `createSelector` for memoization.
+It is returned from `optimistron()`, not a standalone import.